 These important things that must be kept in mind when shopping for hoses are as follows:

-- The ends: The Ends of the hoses, also known as the couplings are also important.
+The Ends of the hoses, also known as the couplings are also important.
 These must always be kept in mind when you are looking at a hose.
 These decide how much the hose can adapt and these must always be in line with the type of sprinkler.
-Besides the sprinkler, the source of water should also be

 The Main Types of Hoses